Suso (footballer): 2014–15 season

 On 12 January 2015, Suso signed a four-year deal with Italian club AC Milan, effective upon the expiration of his contract with Liverpool, which ended in July 2015.
 It was later agreed, however, that he would join the Rossoneri immediately after Riccardo Saponara joined Empoli on loan until the end of the season.
 Due to the early cancellation of Suso's Liverpool contract, Milan paid a €1.3 million compensatory fee to Liverpool.

 Suso made his debut on 27 January in the quarter-finals of the Coppa Italia, replacing Michelangelo Albertazzi for the last ten minutes of a 0–1 home defeat against Lazio.
-Suso's Serie A debut came on 4 April, coming on alongside Giampaolo Pazzini in place of Alessio Cerci and Mattia Destro in the 77th minute of a 1–2 win away at Palermo.
+Suso's Serie A debut came on 4 April, coming on alongside Giampaolo Pazzini in place of Alessio Cerci and Mattia Destro in the 77th minute of a 2–1 win away at Palermo.
 On 15 May, he assisted Alex's goal in a 3–2 defeat against Sassuolo.
 Later on in that match, he received a red card after a foul on Francesco Magnanelli.
 He ended his first season with 1 assist in 6 appearances in all competition.

 2015–16 season: loan to Genoa

-After Siniša Mihajlović replaced Filippo Inzaghi as Milan's coach for 2015–16 season, Suso couldn't establish himself in Milan's starting line-up and after making only 2 appearances, he was loaned to Genoa during the January transfer season.
+After Siniša Mihajlović replaced Filippo Inzaghi as Milan's coach for 2015–16 season, Suso could not establish himself in Milan's starting line-up and after making only two appearances, he was loaned to Genoa during the January transfer season.

 On 4 January 2016, Suso joined Genoa on loan until the end of the season after only appearing once in the campaign for Milan.
 Upon his arrival he was given the number 17 jersey.
 On 3 April, after only one goal in his previous 12 games, he scored his first hat-trick in a 4–0 win over Frosinone at the Stadio Luigi Ferraris.
 He became only the second Spaniard to score three goals in a game in Italy's top flight, after Luis Suárez for Inter Milan against Genoa in 1963.